 Customer service SMS templates for any business to use

-Here are just a few examples of how you might use business texting as part of your customer service workflow.
+Here are just a few examples of how you might use an SMS customer service platform as part of your customer service workflow.

 Using business SMS for logistics for your business frees up your team for handling the most important customer requests and keeps you compliant.

 [business name] would like to send you text messages about your order status.
 Please reply Yes if you’d like to receive order updates via SMS.

 Thanks for making a reservation at [business name].
 Please respond Yes to opt-in to messages from us, and No to opt-out.

 3. Appointment confirmation

 Hi [customer/patient name], you are confirmed for an appointment on [date] at [time].